smaswin21/Back-End-IE-Bank/docs/design.md

 ## Reliability Pillar

-The **Reliability Pillar** is critical to maintaining the availability and fault tolerance of the IE Bank application.
+The Reliability Pillar is critical to maintaining the availability and fault tolerance of the IE Bank application.
 This pillar ensures that the system can withstand failures, recover quickly, and continue to deliver services with minimal disruption to end users.
-Collaboration between the Site Reliability Engineer and Infrastructure Developer resulted in the following comprehensive design strategies:

 - **Redundancy and Failover**:
   Key application components, such as the Azure PostgreSQL Database and backend App Services, were configured with redundancy to ensure continued operation in the event of hardware or software failures.
 Automatic failover mechanisms were implemented for the database, ensuring uninterrupted availability.